 In this guide, you’ll see why proper research is a game-changer.
 We’ll look at 10 things to help you narrow your options, apply the right way, and land that dream job.

-When you’re applying for a job, you need to research two key areas.
+Whether you’re applying for your first job, returning to work after a career gap, or navigating a career change, you need to research two key areas when applying for jobs.
 First, research the employer, what they do, how they’re performing, and what their reputation is. .
 Then, dig deeper into the job itself.
 What is the role?
 Does it match your skill set?
 Will you thrive in the team?
 Etc.

 To keep you covered, we’ve provided this checklist of 10 things to research before you apply.